Heavy Duty Survival Knife.

 Partial and rat tail tangs can develop stress fractures at the 90 degree interval from blade to tang.
 This is where the knives break in half.
 A full tang is visible from the top and bottom, the BK-2's handles only cover the sides.
 Never use rocks or metal objects to baton a knife.
-If you are going to hammer with a knife's pommel, don't support the object with your other hand.
-A deflection may leave you a few fingers shy.
+If hammering with a knife's pommel, don't support the object with the other hand.
+Knife slippage may slash the support hand.

 8: BK-2 Functionality

 Survival doctrine stresses a practical, risk averse approach to resolving challenges.
 Core strategies being advance planning, preventing injury, conserving energy and equipment redundancy.
 Getting separated from our pack is far from impossible; a good survival kit is effectively a miniature backpack, providing means of shelter, water purification and fire ignition.